Defensible Space Inspection Program

 • If violations are found on the property, a re-inspection of the property will be conducted 60 days after the initial inspection.
 If necessary, a third inspection may be scheduled 14 days after that.

-If violations are still present, property owners will be issued a citation and/or abatement warrant.
+If violations persist after a third inspection, property owners will be issued a citation and/or abatement warrant.

 • The Department has applied for grants to support qualified residents with financial assistance.
 There is not currently a program in place to provide assistance.